Solar Panels Sydney: Compare Costs & Installers

 The chart below shows how prices have changed (in terms of dollars per watt of capacity – $/W) since 2012 for a range of popular system sizes.
 On average solar system prices in Sydney have more than halved since we started publishing figures.

-According to our data from July 2023, a typical 6kW system in Sydney costs about $5,140 on average after the STC rebate has been deducted.
+As of September 2024, a typical 6kW system in Sydney costs about $4,990 on average after the STC rebate has been deducted.

 Pricing will vary depending on if any additional costs are involved like tile roof installations or tilt frames.
 Solar Choice’s online quote comparison tool includes a comparison of all of these extra costs which might apply to your home.